jules2689/trudeau/trudeau/2020-04-18/post_news.md

 That's maria Alonzo invancouver.
 Across, across the country, Canadians are trying to help others affected by COVID-19.
-Senator Jim Manson is one of those helpers.
+Senator Jim mun son is one of those helpers.
 It might surprise you what he'sdoing.
 He plays recreational hockey with a group of old-timers andi'm sure he won't be offendedwhen I say that.
 When the season was cut short, his fellow league membersdecided to do something.